SOM-Research/CMS-Headless-Modeling/README.md

 2 - Import it in your Eclipse Project

-3 - Launch your project as a Eclipse application
+3 - Launch your project as an Eclipse application

 ## Usage and Examples

-Once you have your eclipse application with this plugin installed, you should have at least one project openend.
+Once you have your eclipse application with this plugin installed, you should have at least one project opened.

 1 - Then go to File -> Import